michael-milette/moodle-filter_filtercodes/README.md

 Some of the features we are considering for future releases include:

 * Catch-up on developing unit testing.
 * Add ability to access course meta information.
-Example, teacher's name.
 * Add ability to list courses in the current course's category.
 * Add ability to list subcategories of the current category.
 * Add settings page with option to disable unused or unwanted filters in order to optimize performance or simply disable features.